 - 13. The Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Maps (Panel Nos.
 25009C0432G and 24009C0434G) depict a flood zone (Zone A; Base Flood Elevation Unknown) bounding the Property to the north.
-B+T recommends that the Applicant provide information evaluating whether a flood study is necessary to determine if the Zone A constrains the Property and reflect on the Plans. - 14.
+B+T recommends that the Applicant provide information evaluating whether a flood study is necessary to determine if the Zone A constrains the Property and reflect on the Plans.

+Applicant Response: The FEMA flood zone A is shown on updated plans dated 3/23/22. - 14.
 A number of wetland flags are missing in the field or have fallen.
 We find that this is common for a wetland delineation that is a few years in age.
-As we are in general agreement with the wetland boundary where flags were missing (as referenced in the ORAD), B+T recommends that any absent flagging be re-hung prior to construction. - 15.
+As we are in general agreement with the wetland boundary where flags were missing (as referenced in the ORAD), B+T recommends that any absent flagging be re-hung prior to construction.

+Applicant Response: The missing wetland flags can be re-hung prior to construction. - 15.
 Based on our February 9, 2022 field review, it appears that an intermittent stream flows south from the B-Series wetland which is currently mapped as ILSF and a CVP.
 It appears that this intermittent stream feature was originally delineated as part of the ORAD process (Plan Date September 21, 2020 from Allen & Major Associates, Inc.) with flags B-14 through B-24, but does not appear to be explicitly indicated in the ORAD as confirmed.
 We recommend that the Bank of this intermittent stream exiting the wetland system be accounted for as part of the contemporary delineation.
 We further recommend that this B-Series wetland resource area be recognized on the plans as BVW given its association with this surface water feature (see 310 CMR 10.55(2)(a).
+Applicant Response: This area is in the very southern portion of the site and is currently